joshatron/Holiday-Hero/backend/README.md

 Others can even add what they are getting you even if it's not on your list.

 You can also manage the visibility of your list.
-The options are public, people you are connected with, or selected only.
+The options are public or private.
-You can also get a share code which anyone can use to access the list, even without an account.

-For public, anyone with or without an account who you haven't blocked can access it.
-For connected, anyone who you have marked for giving or receiving can view it.
-For selected, only the users you select can view.
-You can use the share code with any of these modes and you are able to reset the code.
+When you want to share a list, you do so with a share code.
+If the list is public, anyone, account or no can view and mark the list.
+If it is private, you authorize the users you want for the list and only they can view and mark it.